 2) equip such believers for “every good work”.

-. instruction in righteousness (right relationships with God
+.
+Instruction in righteousness (right relationships with God and man)

 THE STORY THE BIBLE TELLS